CHRONOLAW PRIVACY POLICY

 Database and Storage:

-• PostgreSQL (hosted on Render): Structured data storage
+• Amazon RDS (PostgreSQL): Structured data storage

 • Pinecone: Vector database for semantic search (data encrypted at rest and in transit)